 The Gutenberg Heading Block comes with the Gutenberg core and all we have to do is place the block.
 No installation or extensive configuration.

-The wine list content do the Description List Block
+The wine list content does the Description List Block

 Now we have arrived at the goal of the wine list, the content.
 For that, we use the Description List Block.
 It displays our drinks in definition form with pairs of terms and their descriptions.
 What we use is the Grid style in the Styles panel.